2025 JD Vance speech at the Munich Security Conference

-On 14 February 2025, U.S. vice president JD Vance delivered a speech at the 61st Munich Security Conference.
-In his speech, Vance’s argued that Europe’s principal danger came from erosion of democratic norms — especially censorship, suppression of dissent, and exclusion of populist voices — rather than threats from Russia or China.
-He criticized European Union leaders for actions such as anulling Romania’s presidential election under claims of foreign interference and using “misinformation” laws to silence political opposition.
-Vance warned that the U.S. would condition its support for Europe on whether its governments actually uphold free speech, press freedom, and political legitimacy, and criticized European governments for "running in fear of their own voters".
+On 14 February 2025, US vice president JD Vance delivered a speech at the 61st Munich Security Conference.
+In his speech, Vance argued that Europe's principal danger came from erosion of democratic norms—especially censorship, suppression of dissent, and exclusion of populist voices—rather than threats from Russia or China.
+He criticized European Union leaders for actions such as annulling Romania's presidential election under claims of foreign interference and using "misinformation" laws to silence political opposition.
+Vance warned that the US would condition its support for Europe on whether its governments actually uphold free speech, press freedom, and political legitimacy, and criticized European governments for "running in fear of their own voters".

-His tone and content marked a sharp departure from past U.S. foreign policy rhetoric and prompted strong pushback from European leaders.
-Several media outlets regarded the speech as a turning point in European Union–United States relations along with U.S. president Donald Trump's telephone conversation with Russian president Vladimir Putin.
+His tone and content marked a sharp departure from past US foreign policy rhetoric and prompted strong pushback from European leaders.
+Several media outlets regarded the speech as a turning point in European Union–United States relations along with US president Donald Trump's telephone conversation with Russian president Vladimir Putin.
 Some described it as a declaration of "ideological war" and "culture war" against the United States' European allies, and a "wrecking ball" to the decades-long status quo of transatlantic relations.

 Background

 The speech was delivered at the 61st Munich Security Conference, an annual conference on international security policy held in Munich, Germany.
-JD Vance, who had previously attended the conference as a U.S. senator, delivered the address amid growing tensions over changes in U.S.–European relations under the second Trump administration, and with regard to the Russian invasion of Ukraine, a political crisis in Romania and an economic crisis in Germany.
+JD Vance, who had previously attended the conference as a US senator, delivered the address amid growing tensions over changes in US–European relations under the second Trump administration, and with regard to the Russian invasion of Ukraine, a political crisis in Romania and an economic crisis in Germany.

-Just before the conference, U.S. president Donald Trump held a telephone conversation with Russian president Vladimir Putin, which led to agreements on negotiations regarding the Russian invasion of Ukraine that appeared to leave out Ukraine and Europe as parties.
+Just before the conference, US president Donald Trump held a telephone conversation with Russian president Vladimir Putin, which led to agreements on negotiations regarding the Russian invasion of Ukraine that appeared to leave out Ukraine and Europe as parties.
 This led foreign ministers of several European countries to say that the European Union must participate in the negotiations.